mharrys/untzy/README.md

 # Untzy
 A music player.

-For Mp3 support, install gst-plugins-ugly.
+## Packages
+Install development packages for Qt5 (>= 5.6.0) and GStreamer 1.0.

+## Support
+Install gst-plugins-ugly for Mp3 support.